meghsham-supersolid/js_masterclass/11_OOP/OOP01_Classes/05_NewAndThisKeyword.md

 ## 13. Conclusion

 The `new` keyword is a powerful tool in JavaScript for creating object instances from constructor functions or classes.
 It automates object creation, prototype linking, and `this` binding, making it essential for object-oriented programming.
 In browsers, it’s widely used for both custom objects and built-in types like `Date` or `Image`.
 When documenting `new`, clear examples and warnings about pitfalls (e.g., omitting `new`, constructor return values) are crucial for understanding.
 By following best practices and understanding its mechanics, developers can use `new` effectively to build robust, reusable code while avoiding common errors.

-If you have further questions or want specific aspects of `new` explored, let me know!